Currently accepting new clients at both locations | In-person & virtual appointments available | Call 647-779-9644 or Book Online

 Therapy provides a safe space for sensitive children to explore their feelings, develop coping skills, and build resilience.
 From breathing exercises to developing healthy coping methods, therapy can help build confidence and manage day-to-day life.

 Getting help from a therapist who understands HSP children will ease the lives of the child and parents.
-Contact CoHM to get the best help for child mental health support in Mississauga.
+Contact CoHM to get the best help for mental health support in Mississauga.

 Resources: